sassoftware/esp-kubernetes/README.md

 For changes between releases, please read the [changelog](CHANGELOG.md).

 ## Overview
-This project is a repository of tools that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing clients in a Kubernetes cluster.
-These tools are applicable to the following deployment types:
+This project is a repository of scripts, YAML template files, and sample projects (XML files) that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing clients in a Kubernetes cluster.
+They apply to the following deployment approaches:
 * Lightweight open multi-user, multi-tenant deployment
 * Lightweight open, single-user deployment

-The tools consist of a set of deployment scripts, YAML template files, and sample projects (XML files) that you can run within the cluster.
-Before you use the tools available in this project, you must download the pre-built Docker images made available through your
+Before you proceed:
+* Decide which of these approaches you intend to take.
+Read the associated prerequisites before getting started.
-SAS Event Stream Processing Software Order Email (SOE).
-The SOE guides you to information about how to download the required Docker images and load them onto a local Docker repository.
+* Download the pre-built Docker images made available through your SAS Event Stream Processing Software Order Email (SOE).
+The SOE guides you to information about how to download these images and load them onto a local Docker repository.

 ## Components of the SAS Event Stream Processing Cloud Ecosystem

+The Docker images provide the following components of the SAS Event Stream Processing Cloud Ecosystem:

 [Operator](/esp-cloud/operator) - contains YAML template files, and projects to deploy the SAS Event Stream Processing metering server and the ESP operator.